xo/resvg/README.md

 ## TODO

-- Expand API to support the avaliable `resvg_options`
+- Rewrite as pure Go

 ## About